odewahn/thebe-server/public/service-discovery-with-interlock.md

 ## Starting Interlock

-To use it, you'll need to give it following values, which can all be found in the `credentials` file for your cluster:
+You must provide the HAProxy plugin with the following values, which can all be found in the `credentials` file for your cluster:

 * --swarm-url: url to swarm (default: tcp://127.0.0.1:2375)
 * --swarm-tls-ca-cert: TLS CA certificate to use with swarm (optional)